skoppe/dconf-2022/slides.md

 <mdi-format-quote-open />
 Today, C++ <b>software is increasingly asynchronous and parallel</b>, a trend that is likely to only continue going forward. <b>Asynchrony and parallelism appears everywhere, from processor hardware interfaces, to networking, to file I/O, to GUIs, to accelerators.</b> [...]

-While the C++ Standard Library has a rich set of concurrency primitives (std::atomic, std::mutex, std::counting_semaphore, etc) and lower level building blocks (std::thread, etc), **we lack a Standard vocabulary and framework for asynchrony and parallelism** that C++ programmers desperately need. std::async/std::future/std::promise, C++11’s intended exposure for asynchrony, is inefficient, hard to use correctly, and severely lacking in genericity, making it unusable in many contexts. [...]
+While the C++ Standard Library has a rich set of concurrency primitives (std::atomic, std::mutex, std::counting_semaphore, etc) and lower level building blocks (std::thread, etc), **we lack a Standard vocabulary and framework for asynchrony and parallelism** that C++ programmers desperately need. <b>std::async/std::future/std::promise</b>, C++11’s intended exposure for asynchrony, is <b>inefficient, hard to use correctly, and severely lacking in genericity</b>, making it unusable in many contexts. [...]

 This paper proposes a Standard C++ model for asynchrony, based around three key abstractions: **schedulers, senders, and receivers**, and a set of **customizable asynchronous algorithms**.<mdi-format-quote-close />
 </div>